 COVID-19 and “Boarding”

-The COVID-19 pandemic and resulting mental health impacts have put significant stress an already overburdened system.
+The COVID-19 pandemic and resulting mental health impacts have put significant stress on an already overburdened system.
 From July-October 2020, Boston Children’s Hospital reported 277 youth patients boarding in the ED having suicidal thoughts or attempting suicide – a 47% increase over the same time period in 2019.
 In October 2021, Massachusetts acute care hospitals saw 173 pediatric patients boarding while awaiting psychiatric evaluation.

 With a lack of community-based urgent care options, the Emergency Department is the most accessible place to go for a family in need, however there continues to be a severe shortage of psychiatric beds.